 In 1881, he was made Superintendent of the Mexican Central Railway, a position he held for about two years.
 In 1884, he was elected to represent Leavenworth County in the State Legislature, was a member of the State Railroad Commission from 1889 to 1893, and was the Republican nominee for Congressman at large in 1892 but was defeated by William A. Harris.
 He was a delegate to the Trans-Mississippi Congress at New Orleans, Louisiana, in 1892; he was appointed Superintendent of Insurance by Governor Edmund Morrill in 1895 and held this office until his death.

-As an orator, Governor Anthony was logical and forcible, rarely failing to impress his audience by his intense earnestness.
+As an orator, Governor Anthony was logical and forcible, rarely failing to impress his audience with his intense earnestness.
 He was often criticized — such is always the case with men of positive natures — but no word was ever whispered against his honor or integrity.
 The Kansas Historical Society Collections said:

 Governor George T. Anthony suffered from diabetes and passed away on August 5, 1896.
 He was buried at the Topeka Cemetery.
-In the meantime, the Kansas Farmer newspaper continued to be published at Topeka until 1919.
+In the meantime, the Kansas Farmer newspaper continued to be published in Topeka until 1919.